advance100/doc_webpack/webpack-getting-started.md

 webpack --progress --colors --watch
 ```

-Webpack can cache unchanged modules between compiltions.
+Webpack can cache unchanged modules between compilations.
 Just add `--cache` or insert it into your config file:

 ``` javascript
 module.exports = {